CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 5: Denoising and QC filtering

 The methods for processing and analysis of 16S marker gene sequencing data continue to improve.
-One recent and major improvement was the introduction of two methods, [Dada2](https://www.nature.com/articles/nmeth.3869) and [Deblur](http://msystems.asm.org/content/2/2/e00191-16), both of which significantly advance quality control measures by 'denosing' your sequences in order to better discriminate between true sequence diversity and sequencing errors.
+One recent and major improvement was the introduction of two methods, [Dada2](https://www.nature.com/articles/nmeth.3869) and [Deblur](http://msystems.asm.org/content/2/2/e00191-16), both of which significantly advance quality control measures by 'denoising' your sequences in order to better discriminate between true sequence diversity and sequencing errors.
 Be sure to check out the [Dada2 online methods section](http://CHMI-sops.github.io/papers/dada2_methods.pdf) for a more indepth (but still very readable) description of the underlying statistical method.
 These methods have pushed the field from the practice of binning sequences into 97% OTUs, to effectively using the sequences themselves as the unique idenfier for a taxon (also referred to 100% OTU, sub-OTUs or amplicon sequence variants).

 {% include important.html content="DADA2 denoising will join paired reads for you.
 Do not join your reads prior to running DADA2, since the program has a model for the basewise error of illumina reads, and joining reads would violate the expectations of that model.
 If you're working with single-end data, you would use ```denoise-single``` in the code below." %}